 Every year, Mosher puts together a photography contest for PTC students.
-This is an opportunity for students to showcase their abilities and their skills they have been learning all year and connect with local photographers who judge the competition.
-Several students have found work as a professional photographer on the strength of their entries to the contest and their contact with local professional photographers.
+This is an opportunity for students to showcase their abilities and the skills they have been learning all year and connect with local photographers who judge the competition.
+Several students have found work as professional photographers on the strength of their entries to the contest and their contact with local professional photographers.

 One of the professional photographers who judged last semester’s contest is Kimberly Brumfiel.
 Brumfiel has been a professional photographer in the Denver area since 2002 after she graduated from the Art Institute of Colorado.
 She has done work for many events in the Denver area in her career and she was all too happy to help budding photography talents find their own way in the industry.